-Located on Beach Road, has been recognised by the International Surfing Association ‘as one of the most significant centres of surfing heritage in the world’ and with five exhibition spaces it’s easy to why ANSM is so impressive.
+The ANSM, appropriately on Beach Road, has been recognised by the International Surfing Association “as one of the most significant centres of surfing heritage in the world”, and with five exhibition spaces, it’s easy to see why it’s so impressive.

-The ANSM is home to the Australian Surfing Hall of Fame, which includes a display of surfboards ridden by surfing legends with facts about their careers and surfing milestones.
-See how surfboards are made as you peak into the Live Surfboard Shaping bay, where international shaper Eiji Shiomoto sculpts a range of boards from Malibu to high-performance shortboards.
+The ANSM is home to the Australian Surfing Hall of Fame, which includes a display of surfboards ridden by surfing legends, complete with facts about their careers and surfing milestones.
+See how surfboards are made as you peek into the Live Surfboard Shaping bay, where international shaper Eiji Shiomoto sculpts a range of boards, from Malibu-style to high-performance shortboards.